gatsbyjs/gatsby/docs/blog/2019-08-06-gazette-august/index.md

 ### Snow Leopard Release

-The past few weeks has been all about what we're calling the Snow Leopard release (kudos to [Dustin](https://twitter.com/schaudustin) for the name).
+The past few weeks has been all about what we're calling the Snow Leopard release (kudos to [Dustin](https://twitter.com/schaudustin) for the idea and name).

 First, an aside.